CadenLambert/MastermindWeb/README.md

 # MastermindWeb

 ***CURRENTLY NOT WORKING***
 Implementing drag and drop for the pegs now.
-I would have a branch available with the buttons, but there was a bug with my method and it was only meant to be a temporary solution anyway, so I'm not even going to bother fixing it.
+I would have a branch available with the code creation using the buttons, but there was a bug with my method and it was only meant to be a temporary solution anyway, so I'm not even going to bother fixing it.

 Download the whole folder and open index.html in your browser and start playing!